williamsjoblom/digestive-lang/docs/BNF.md

 ## `@`-notation
 The `@`-notation specifies that a production creates a node in abstract syntax tree.

-The identifier following the `@` is the identifier of the node to be created.
-After a successfull parse the AST-construction function is called for every production that creates a node.
+The identifier following the `@` is name of the node to be created.
+After a successful parse the AST-construction function is called for every production that creates a node.

 Said AST-construction function has the following signature:
 ```